neha-ojha/Data_Mining/README.md

 ### Data Folder :

 This contains the data files train_users_2.csv and test_users.csv.
+This project also requires sessions.csv which can be obtained from the kaggle competition site : https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data
+(Couldn't upload the sessions data file in the git as the size of the file is large)

 #### Models_1 :